Sendrowski/PhaseGen/README.md

 [![Downloads](https://static.pepy.tech/badge/phasegen)](https://pepy.tech/project/phasegen)

-``phasegen`` is a package for simulation and inference on exact solutions of coalescent distributions under diverse demographic scenarios. ``phasegen`` leverages phase-type theory and supports a wide range of demographic models and coalescent tree statistics.
+``phasegen`` is a package for computation and inference on exact solutions of coalescent distributions under diverse demographic scenarios. ``phasegen`` leverages phase-type theory and supports a wide range of demographic models and coalescent tree statistics.

 Please see the [documentation](https://phasegen.readthedocs.io/en/latest/) for all the details.